 How To Create Custom Data Validation Rules in ASP.NET APIs

-You can construct custom data validation attributes in ASP.NET Core to do server-side validation on your API model properties.
-You can design and apply your own validation criteria to model properties using these custom attributes.
+You can construct custom data validation attributes in ASP.NET Core for server-side validation on your API model properties.
+Using these custom attributes, you can design and apply your validation criteria to model properties.
 In a C# API, here's how to construct and utilise a custom data validation attribute.

 First, create a custom validation attribute class.